Zaatar Popcorn - stovetop popped corn kernels tossed with zaatar seasoning for a quick, savory snack.

 - Zaatar and salt.
 Do note that zaatar does already contain salt, so add this as required.

-I like using my homemade zaatar blend, but a good quality store-bought zaatar works just as well.
+I like using my homemade zaatar blend, though a good quality store-bought zaatar works too.

 Pop the Corn, Toss with Zaatar